 The Victorian Internet: The Remarkable Story of the Telegraph and the Nineteenth Century's On-Line Pioneers, Tom Standage.
 Walker & Co, 1998, also available in paperback.
 Fascinating story of the development and spread of a new technology and its effects in society; the parallels with today's Internet are many.

 Secrets and Lies: Digital Security in a Networked World, Bruce Schneier, Wiley, 2000.
-Security and privacy threats and breaches, quite accessible to the non-specialist.
-Well worth reading.
+A long litany of scary stories about security and privacy threats and breaches, quite accessible to the non-specialist.
+In the end, there's too much complaining and not enough explanation and assessment.
+But well worth reading.
 So is his newer Beyond Fear, which is more about sensible responses to things like terrorism.
-His blog Schneier on Security is well worth reading.